Uttar Pradesh Legislature: Sessions of the Legislature

-The period during which the both the house meets to conduct its business is called a session.
+The period during which the both houses meet to conduct their business is called a session.
 The constitution empowers the governor to summon each house at such intervals that there should not be more than a six-month gap between the two sessions.
 Hence the Legislature must meet at least twice a year.
 In India, the legislature of each state conducts three sessions each year: